 I immediately noticed the CSS color code for WHITE text, that’s color: #ffffff; used for the text link!

-That’s a really old school black hat SEO technique, make the anchor text of the link the same colour (white) and the background (white), so visitors to the website can’t easily see the text link.
+That’s a really old school black hat SEO technique to hide a link in text, make the anchor text of the link the same colour (white) and the background (white), so visitors to the website can’t easily see the text link.

-By hiding links this way a black hat SEO can insert text links to sites unrelated to the content without visitors noticing.
-Here we have a website about an EU MEP linking out in the middle of the content to a Glasgow SEO consultant’s website.
+By hiding links in text this way a black hat SEO can insert text links to websites unrelated to the content without visitors noticing.
+Here we have a website about an EU MEP linking out in the middle of the content to a Glasgow SEO consultant’s website offering SEO services.
 If Nigel Farage owned the Nigel Farage MEP website (he doesn’t) it would look weird.

 Or how Discourse forum software has millions of semi-hidden backlinks using the noscript tag and a little bit of Googlebot cloaking!

-Craig Campbell says he’s been working in SEO for 18 years, so have I, I started around 2001 and used to see this easy to spot black hat SEO technique to hide backlinks all the time in the early 2000s, but not so much over the past 10 years since it’s really easy for Google to spot and penalise.
+Craig Campbell says he’s been working in SEO for 18 years, so have I, I started around 2001 and used to see this easy to spot black hat SEO technique to hide links in text all the time in the early 2000s, but not so much over the past 10 years since it’s really easy for Google to spot and penalise.

 Craig, after 18 years in SEO you can do better than hiding links with font colours, this is amateur SEO hour!

-Adding hidden backlinks this way is a HUGE SEO risk for both the website linked FROM (the Nigel Farage site) and the website linked TO (the Craig Campbell site).
+Adding hidden backlinks this way is a HUGE SEO risk for both the website linked FROM (the Nigel Farage site) and the website linked TO (the Craig Campbell SEO services site).